bldavies/nberwp/README.md

 # nberwp

 This package contains information on [NBER](https://www.nber.org) working papers published between 1973 and 2018.
-This information is provided through the data frame `papers`.
+This information is provided in the data frame `papers`.

+See [here](https://www.nber.org/policies.html) for information about the NBER working paper catalogue.

+## Installation

 nberwp can be installed via [remotes](https://github.com/r-lib/remotes):